nzilbb/labbcat-R/README.md

 # nzilbb.labbcat package for R

-The package provides functionality for querying and extracting data from [LaBB-CAT](https://labbcat.canterbury.ac.nz/) servers, directly from R.
+This R package provides functionality for querying and extracting data from [LaBB-CAT](https://labbcat.canterbury.ac.nz/) servers, directly from R.

 ``` R